AI Governance Policy Template

 2. Core Governance Principles

-[Organisation Name] commits to using AI in accordance with the following governance principles:
+[Organisation Name] commits to using AI in line with the following core governance principles.

 Accountability